 Property Description Alarm text Disconnection Priority High Alarm condition A Disconnection alarm will be given when the measured flow exceeds the expected leakage flow at the set Pressure for 15 seconds.
-Possible cause Too high leakage in the patient circuit.The patient has removed the mask.Circuit disconnection.
-Reset criteria The leakage is back within limits.
-Ventilator action The Nippy 4 will continue treatment according to the current settings Setting range OnOff
+Possible cause Too high leakage in the patient circuit.
+The patient has removed the mask.
+Circuit disconnection.
+Pilot pressure tube disconnection Reset criteria The leakage is back within limits.
+Ventilator action The Nippy4+ will continue treatment according to the current settings Setting range OnOff

-6.3.15 Rebreathing Alarm
+6.3.19 Rebreathing Alarm

-Property Description Alarm text Rebreathing Priority High Alarm condition Leakage Circuit A Rebreathing alarm will be given if the intentional leakage is too low for more than 15 seconds.
+Property Description Alarm text Rebreathing (with leakage circuit) Rebreathing (with active exhalation valve circuit) Priority High (with leakage circuit) Medium (with active exhalation valve circuit) Alarm condition Leakage Circuit A Rebreathing alarm will be given if the intentional leakage is too low for more than 15 seconds.
+Exhalation valve circuit A Rebreathing alarm will be given if the exhalation valve is obstructed for more than 10 consecutive breaths.
+MPV circuit A Rebreathing alarm will be given if air returns into the ventilator for more than 10 consecutive breaths.
 Possible cause Obstructed or occluded patient circuit.
 Incorrect patient circuit.
+Patient exhales through mouthpiece.
 Obstructed or removed CO2 port from leakage circuit.
+For active exhalation valve circuits: Disconnected pilot pressure line.
 Reset criteria The leakage is back within limits.
-Ventilator action The Nippy 4 will continue treatment according to the current settings.
+The bias flow is restored Ventilator action The Nippy4+ will continue treatment according to the current settings.
 Setting range OnOff

-6.3.16 Obstruction Alarm
+6.3.20 Obstruction Alarm